aldingsgit/aldingsgit.github.io/index.md

 Well, good thing we can use statistics to soothe us with the math of dealing with uncertainty.

-### TLDR: applying a simple Bayesian framework for a Bernoulli trial, we advise our friend that having a positive outlook makes sense given ample evidence that he's more likely to get an offer than not, mathematically speaking.
+### Applying a simple Bayesian framework for a Bernoulli trial, we tell our friend, "Having a positive outlook makes sense given the ample evidence that you're more likely to get an offer than not, mathematically speaking." #thanksbayes

-### Thanks Bayes

 <img src="images/TBayes.JPG?raw=true"/>